When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best Magnetic Levitation Toy

-Science-loving kids will find this toy both educational and entertaining.
-Your child gets to enjoy multiple experiments, such as levitating a screw, floating a pencil, building a maglev, and so much more.
+Science-loving kids will find this kit both educational and entertaining.
+Your child gets to perform real physics experiments, such as levitating a screw, floating a pencil, and building a maglev robot.

-Suitable for children ages 8 and up, this toy comes with detailed assembly instructions for up to seven projects.
+Suitable for children ages 8 and up, this toy comes with detailed assembly instructions for up to seven different anti-gravity projects.

 Kid O Free Play Magnatab